asmyasikova83/Oculo/README.md

                 pupillometric data.
 Feedback cur in the model can be replaced with feedback prev.

+LMEM_oculo_graph_group_cleaned.R -script for preprocessing and plotting Z-transformed
+                pupillometric data.
+Plots for the article on NT, AT.
+Plots in Rus LMEM_oculo_graph_group_cleaned_rus.R -script for preprocessing and plotting Z-transformed pupillometric data.
+Plots for the article on NT, AT.
+Plots in Rus

+LMEM_oculo_graph_group_feedback_cleaned.R - script for preprocessing and plotting Z-transformed
+                pupillometric data.
+Choice type split by Feedback Prev.
+Plots for the article on Nt, AT LMEM_oculo_graph_group_feedback_cleaned_rus.R - script for preprocessing and plotting Z-transformed pupillometric data.
+Choice type split by Feedback Prev.
+Plots in Rus

+LMEM_oculo_graph_group_cleaned_singleLP_repet_LP.R - script for preprocessing and plotting Z-transformed
+                pupillometric data.
+Contrasts of single and repetitive LP.
+Plots in Rus

 LMEM_oculo_traits.R - correlations between traits of character and pupil Z

 plot_pupil_timecourse_kseniya_averaging_btw_group.py - timecourses and t-statistics betw